-To reduce production cost per kilogram, we will be optimizing our processing plant utilization by producing other frozen vegetable products in the low harvest period of edamame, as mentioned above.
-We will also look to improve factory efficiency by establishing measurable productivity metrics while supporting the workforce.
+To reduce production cost per kilogram, we will be optimizing our processing plant utilization by producing other frozen vegetable products in the low harvest period of edamame, as by establishing measurable productivity metrics while supporting the workforce.
 We will continue to increase production to meet the increasing demands from export and domestic markets while prioritizing product quality.
 Most of the production will be absorbed by the Asia Foods group and exported to Japan and other potential markets such as Malaysia and Australia.
 We will also continue to expand our export market to India and explore other potential markets such as Australia, Europe and the Middle East, all of which are outside of Asia Foods channels.
 With Edashi®, our domestic brand for frozen edamame, we will continue to promote the benefits of edamame as an affordable and highly nutritious plant-based source of protein and fiber to local and export consumers.
-As a part of our continuous effort to create more value-added products, we are currently in the research and development stage for edamame flour.
+As a part of our continuous effort to create fuels, lower greenhouse gas emissions and the optimized use utilization by developing the BioCNG project to gradually replace affecting our cash cost adversely in 2022.
+We need to mitigate this risk in the coming years by focusing on accelerating our renewable energy initiatives, with the commencement of the BioCNG project at ANJA as the most potential next project plan.